salvaborit/holbertonschool-bash/README.md

-2 HBTN Shell projects repo
+This repo contains the Shell project directories (HBTN).